AVANT/biofoam/README.md

 - figure out how to cancel defer/promise actions once 'other' actions have been made in the app. e.g. navigate to posts/id/edit then press the browsers back button twice

-- theres a little bug with initializing the about page for new users
+- theres a little bug with initializing the about page for new devs downloading this repo

 Coccyx Documentation
 ====================